flutter/website/src/docs/perf/app-size.md

 For an example of using this tag, see
 [Obfuscating Dart code][].

-Some of the other things you can do to make your app smaller
+Some other things you can do to make your app smaller are:
-are:

 * Remove unused resources
 * Minimize resource imported from libraries